lucasjoliveau/doc/en/applications/inventory_and_mrp/manufacturing/management/subcontracting.md

 ![](../../../../_images/subcontracting_01.png)

-With its MRP subcontracting feature, Odoo helps you handle this flow easily.
+With its MRP subcontracting feature, Konvergo ERP helps you handle this flow easily.

 ## Configuration